Italian banks near saturation point on government debt

 When the banks scooped up government bonds, they were not acting merely out of patriotism.
 By reinvesting the cheap ECB loans into the high-yielding debt, they were able to offset a sharp drop in income from lending.

-A Deutsche Bank report last week estimated that such carry trades will make up 20 percent of 2013 net interest income - a measure of a bank's profitability - of Intesa Sanpaolo (ISP.MI), Italy's biggest retail lender.
+A Deutsche Bank report last week estimated that such carry trades will make up 20 percent of 2013 net interest income - a measure of a bank's profitability - of Intesa Sanpaolo, Italy's biggest retail lender.

-That figure rises to 23 percent for Banco Popolare BAPO.MI and 26 percent for Banca Popolare di Milano PMII.MI, two cooperative lenders, according to the report.
+That figure rises to 23 percent for Banco Popolare and 26 percent for Banca Popolare di Milano, two cooperative lenders, according to the report.

 Intesa's domestic government bond portfolio has more than doubled over the past two years to 65 billion euros at the end of June.
 But analysts say that banks will need to rely less on carry trades and more on making their traditional businesses profitable - and that means cutting costs.